Prabinkarki67/transformer/README.md

 - **Attention heads:** `8` to `16` is a common range.
 Ensure that `embed_size` is divisible by `heads`.
 - **Batch size:** Use the largest size that fits in memory, with gradient accumulation when needed.

-## License

-This project is intended to be released under the MIT License.

 ## References